-I do offer some limited prints- in sizes 4x6, 5x7 and 8x10.
-I do offer albums, which I have produced through time-trusted third-party vendors.
+I do offer some limited prints in house- in sizes 4x6, 5x7 and 8x10.
+I do offer albums, specialty prints, and other print gifts which I have produced through time-trusted third-party vendors.
 Separate fees apply if not included in your package.

 Who chooses the images in the album?

 You do!
 While I may have photographed your event, only you truly know what images out of what you receive that you would like to see in an album format.
 I am happy to offer my input and suggestions if desired.

 What kind of equipment do you use?

 I work with Nikon brand camera body, lens and select equipment.
 I work with a variety of other well-known and trusted brands for lighting, bounces, backdrops, etc.

 Why should I hire a professional photographer?
 So-and-so has a camera.

 Most of the moments people wish to have photographed are once-in-a-lifetime moments that can never be replicated: Weddings, baby’s firsts, engagements, pets… While time changes, and you may have another child or pet, it will never be the same.
 Each is special in its own way.
 You want a professional photographer to ensure the moments are captured the first time around- as you won’t get a chance to have a do-over.